jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

     database,
     host,
     dialect: 'postgres',
-    seederStorage: "sequelize",
+    seederStorage: 'sequelize'
   },
   production: {
     use_env_variable: 'DATABASE_URL',
     dialect: 'postgres',
     seederStorage: 'sequelize',
-  },
+    dialectOptions: {
+      ssl: {
+        require: true,
+        rejectUnauthorized: false
+      }
+    }
+  }
 };
 ```

-This will allow you to use the database configuration loaded from the `.env`
+This will allow you to load the database configuration environment variables
-file into `config/index.js`.
+from the `.env` file into the `config/index.js`.

 Notice how the `production` database configuration has different keys than the
 `development` configuration?
 When you deploy your application to production,